okfde/froide-fax/README.md

   - Webhook status callback of fax API provider
   - Authenticated view for PDF that should be faxed for API provider

-## TODO

-Twilio is shutting down their Fax API, we need to migrate.